Advising at Alderson Broaddus

 - If the dependents are following the student – you will need to show that the “F-1 student is, or will be within 30 days, enrolled in a full course of study or engages in approved practical training.”

-- You will need to provide AB with a marriage license for your spouse and birth certificates for each dependent child in order to be issued the I-20.
+- You will need to provide AB with valid passports for every person requesting an F-2, even infants.
 You will also need to take your F-1 and F-2 documents for your visa interview.
 Note that the United States will only accept ONE spouse.

 F2 Arrival to Alderson Broaddus University – upon arrival the dependent should bring the SEVIS I-20 to the International Student Coordinator or the Registrar to have it signed on page 3.
 This signature indicates that you have arrived in the U.S. and that Alderson Broaddus University has been notified.

 Maintaining F-2 Dependent Status

 - F-2 Spouses may not engage in full-time study

 - F-2 children may only engage in full-time study at the K-12 level

 - An F-2 Spouse is only permitted to study part time to the extent that it is “vocational or recreational” in nature.
 (Examples would be physical fitness or artistic courses.)
 Note: Please see the International Student Advising Office prior to engaging in any form of part-time study.